The rise of the Work Engineer: Why CIOs are now designing work

 Looking ahead

-The most impactful shifts do not begin with a new tool.
+The most impactful shifts do not begin with a new system.
 They begin with visibility and the willingness to act on what is visible.

 If this shift is showing up in your organization, the real question is not whether AI will change work.